To pray, to witness and to encourage others in faith

 Praying for others to come to know Christ is a privilege and a joy – and loving our neighbours and making disciples of Jesus is exactly what we are called to do.
 At Pentecost we recall the wind and flame of the Holy Spirit coming upon the disciples, so let’s commit ourselves afresh to pray, for a new outpouring of the Holy Spirit, and for boldness, simplicity, wisdom, and compassion in the proclamation of the Gospel.

 Bishops and their teams from the northern half of The Church of England led by the Archbishop of York, Dr John Sentamu have been sowing the seeds of the Gospel and encouraging people to learn more about the Christian faith.
-Northern Bishops Missions have taken place in Sheffield in 2015, Blackburn in 2016 and Durham in 2017.
-Moving Mountains Mission took place across Cumbria in March 2018, and the Pathways Mission will take place in September 2018 in the Diocese of Newcastle.
+Northern Bishops Missions have taken place in Sheffield in 2015, Blackburn in 2016, Durham in 2017, Cumbria and Newcastle in 2018, and Liverpool in 2019.
+A mission to the Diocese of Southwell and Nottingham is due to take place in September 2019 and to York Diocese in March 2020.